Frequency of patio

 How often should I reseal my patio?

-The frequency for resealing a patio depends on the material, but is typically every 1-5 years to protect against weathering and wear.
+The frequency for resealing a patio depends on the material, but most experts recommend resealing concrete, stone, or brick patios every 2-3 years to protect the surface.

 Connect with certified professionals in your area